Travelbound logo

 3 hours See on map

 Students enjoy a demonstration of the preparation of local specialities given by a French chef.
-This can take place in French or English and some participation is encouraged.
+This can take place in French or English.
 This is a great way to engage with the language, culture and local food.

 2 hours See on map